-Nabokov famously described Lost Time in his Lectures as, "The transmutation of sensation into sentiment, the ebb and tide of memory, waves of emotions such as desire, jealousy and artistic euphoria -- this is the material of the enormous and yet singularly light and translucid work."
+Nabokov famously described The Search in his Lectures as, "The transmutation of sensation into sentiment, the ebb and tide of memory, waves of emotions such as desire, jealousy and artistic euphoria -- this is the material of the enormous and yet singularly light and translucid work."
 Which I probably agree with.
-The text as a whole does have a certain lightness despite its length and "heavy" subject matter.
+The text as a whole does have a certain lightness despite its length and rather "heavy" subject matter.

-Delauze moreover in his rather brilliant Proust & Signs (1972) characterized Lost Time as, "a prophesy about the sexes, a political warning that reaches us from the depths of the Dreyfus Affair and the First World War, a cryptogram that decodes and recodes all our social, diplomatic, strategic, erotic, and aesthetic languages… a metaphysical treatise, a delirium of signs or of jealousy, an exercise in training the faculties."
+Delauze, moreover, in his rather brilliant Proust & Signs (1972) curiously characterized Lost Time as, "a prophesy about the sexes, a political warning that reaches us from the depths of the Dreyfus Affair and the First World War, a cryptogram that decodes and recodes all our social, diplomatic, strategic, erotic, and aesthetic languages… a metaphysical treatise, a delirium of signs or of jealousy, an exercise in training the faculties."

-For Deleaze Lost Time is essentially an experimentation in the interpretation via the complex mechanism of memory (in all its various permutations) of signs -- gestures, sensations, love, art -- emitted by the numerous objects of the novel.
-It is by way of the communication of signs through time and text that the work, according to Deleauze, finds both its multiplicity as well as its unity.
+For Deleaze, Lost Time was essentially an experimentation in the interpretation, through the complex mechanism of memory (in all its various permutations, see for example involuntary memory), of signs -- that is, gestures, sensations, loves, works of art -- which are released by the various objects of the novel.

-We note that for Deleaze the genius of Lost Time is not its ability to appropriate meaning to a specific object, but that it's author invites the reader take part in this process of interpreting, of uncovering truth.
-In other words, the text, taking on the form of a 'literary machine', is productive.
+We note that for Deleaze the genius of The Search is not only its ability to appropriate meaning to a specific object in a particularly original or profound way, but that its author invites the reader to take part in this process themselves.
+That is, of deciphering meaning, interpreting signs, uncovering truth.
+In the words of Deleaze, the text, taking on the form of a 'literary machine', is productive, self-sufficient.

-Thematically then we are faced broadly speaking with the interaction of time and memory in search of truth, meaning, essence.
+Thematically if not also ascetically then we are faced broadly speaking with the interaction of time and memory in the search of truth, meaning, essence.

-Which leads us to briefly to account for the narrative, which, divided into 3 unequal parts, the middle -- a love affair between a cultured, though somewhat superfluous, aristocratic by the name of Swann and a 'well- kept' ex-courtesan called Odette -- taking up the bulk.
-The beginning and end retrace the narrator's childhood in a Parisian suburb called Combray, where the anticipation of his Mom's good-night kiss torments him (foreglimpse of Swann's desperate affair with Odette) and he is introduced to one of his future love interest, Odette and Swann's daughter Gilberte, among other things.
+Which leads us to briefly to account for the narrative: divided into three unequal parts, the middle -- a love affair between a stylish, monocle-wearing aristocratic named M Swann and a somewhat devious yet 'well- kept' ex-courtesan called Odette (the future Mme Swann) -- takes up the bulk.
+The beginning and end retrace the narrator's childhood in a Parisian suburb called Combray, where the narrator's anticipation of his Mother's good-night kiss famously torments him (a foreglimpse of Swann's desperate affair with Odette) and he is introduced to one of his future love interests, the Swanns' daughter Gilberte, among other things.